sentience/kevinyank.com/_posts/2023-04-05-on-endings-why-how-we-retired-elm-at-culture-amp.md

 >
 > Thanks, Campers!

-A couple of engineers chimed in with their thoughts, one of them was a deep and thoughtful analysis of the benefits of Elm, and why we weren't feeling them at Culture Amp:
+A couple of engineers chimed in with their thoughts.
+[Louis Quinnell](https://ziorobo.co) from our Front End Foundations team posted this deep and thoughtful analysis of the benefits of Elm, and why we weren't feeling them at Culture Amp:

 > I think Elm is great.
 It’s the reason I became interested in Culture Amp — I first contacted @kevin over the Elm slack!
 >